 Boy, did I fall for the wolf in sheep’s clothing.

-Here are some facts from http://www.narcissist-sociopath-awareness.com I wish I had in my repertoire pre-relationship:
+Here are some facts about narcissists from http://www.narcissist-sociopath-awareness.com I wish I had in my repertoire pre-relationship:

 They are Covert

-Then, I watched how loyal and dedicated he was to his religion but his actions, responses, lies, aggression, judgemental mentality, and selfish antics were the antithesis of everything he dedicated his life to.
+Then, I became observant.
+It was amazing.
+His loyalty and dedication to his religion never wavered.
+But his actions, responses, lies, aggression, judgemental mentality, and selfish antics in our relationship were the antithesis of everything he dedicated his life to.